 Jotun has developed a suite of green building paint and coating solutions, incorporating its impressive set of hand-picked low Volatile Organic Compound (VOC) products for architectural powder coatings, anti-carbonation coatings for concrete, decorative paints, floor coatings, intumescent coatings for cellulosic fire protections and protective coatings focused on LEED and BREEAM standards.

-Green Building Solutions products can contribute to LEED and BREEAM points, they can help achieve up to 27% of the required LEED v4 points needed for a building to be certified.
-Jotun’s GBS is the paint and coating market’s easiest way to design, specify, beautify and protect buildings.
+Green Building Solutions can contribute to LEED and BREEAM points, they can help achieve up to 17% of the required LEED points needed for a building to be certified.
+Jotun’s GBS is the market’s easiest way to design, specify, beautify and protect buildings.